 How To Make A Moist Gluten-Free Muffin

-To make a moist gluten-free muffin, it includes a simple combination of the right flours to achieve the fluffiest baked good.
-You can get my other healthy muffin recipes in my ebook, most of them that I make on repeat for my family each week, because WE.
+Every muffin recipe is different, but in general, a combination of dense and light gluten-free flours is the best way to achieve the fluffiest baked good.
+You can get more healthy muffin recipes by searching muffins on this site or in my muffins ebook.
+Most of them I make on repeat each week, because WE.
 Just.
 LOVE.
-Muffins!
+Muffins and a moist gluten-free muffin formula I have spent years perfecting.

-It is all about the flax meal, baby!
-I truly mean that.
+These muffins achieve their moistness from the blends of dense (brown rice in a flour mix) and a fluffy flour (tapioca flour) in addition to flax meal.
 When I work with gluten-free flours I have started to really love ground flaxseed meal in baked goods when other “hold food together” ingredients are not used such as pumpkin, apple sauce or pureed vegetables.
-Flaxseed meal just holds these healthy chai muffins together? with a bakery-style muffin consistency!
+Flaxseed meal just holds these healthy chai muffins together and makes their texture light with a bakery-style muffin consistency!

 Can I Add Anything To These Spiced Muffins?